 If you are looking for other alternatives on how to get the Italian citizenship, have a look at our guide on all the available types of Italian citizenships.

-- Rights obtained once the Italian citizenship is granted
+Rights you obtain once the Italian citizenship is granted

-Obtaining the Italian citizenship by marriage automatically entails the acquisition of the European Union citizenship as well.
+Obtaining the Italian nationality by marriage automatically entails the acquisition of the European Union citizenship as well.
 Consequently, this means obtaining rights both at the Italian and EU level.

 In Italy, the citizenship allows to vote and be elected in both national and local elections.
 Furthermore, it allows to hold public office and functions.